- Our Mission Statement

 Johnson County Wastewater is responsible for the safe collection, transportation, and treatment of wastewater generated by residential, industrial, and commercial customers.
 As you will learn in exploring our website, Johnson County Wastewater's employees work as a team in partnership with residential and commercial customers, the Johnson County Board of Commissioners, and county management, in many ongoing projects.
 The aim is to automate and improve processes at Johnson County Wastewater to enhance the utility's mission:

 Johnson County Wastewater is a county department that operates under the direction of the Johnson County Board of Commissioners, the County Manager, and the Deputy County Manager.
-The department has five organizational divisions:
+The department has three organizational divisions:

 - Operations and Maintenance